 Breast cancer is less common in men than in women, but this doesn’t mean they can’t suffer from this type of cancer.
 This is why it’s important for both men and women and who experience these symptoms to constantly check themselves.

-The development of skin cancer is very common in the elderly.
-As is well known, this type of cancer can appear regardless of your skin color.
+The development of skin cancer symptoms is very common in the elderly.
+As you probably know, this type of cancer can appear regardless of your skin color.